 A creditor has extracted the following data from the income statement of PQR and requests you to compute and explain the times interest earned ratio for him.

-Required: Computed times interest earned (TIE) ratio.
+Required: Compute times interest earned (TIE) ratio of PQR company.

 = (2,570 / 320)